Hardware Features and Behavior Related to Speculative Execution

 Unlike IBRS and IBPB, STIBP does not affect all branch predictors that contain indirect branch predictions.
 STIBP only affects those branch predictors where software on one hardware thread can create a prediction that can then be used by the other hardware thread for indirect branches.
 This is part of what makes STIBP have lower performance overhead than IBRS on some implementations.

 It is not necessary to use IBPB after setting STIBP in order to make the STIBP effective.
-STIPB provides isolation of indirect branch prediction between logical processors on the same core when and only when it is set, it is not a branch prediction barrier between the execution before and after it being set, on the same logical processor or on logical processors of the same core.
+STIBP provides isolation of indirect branch prediction between logical processors on the same core only when it is set.
+In particular, it is not a branch prediction barrier—setting and then unsetting STIBP does not prevent indirect branch predictions from being controlled by previously executed code and/or code on other logical processors.

 Indirect branch predictors are never shared across cores.
 Thus, the predicted target of an indirect branch executed on one core can never be affected by software operating on a different core.
 It is not necessary to set IA32_SPEC_CTRL.STIBP to isolate indirect branch predictions from software operating on other cores.